What is Car Insurance MedPay?

 - They all add up and can be “stacked.”
 If you are in a household with multiple vehicles, with each vehicle having their own medpay coverage, you can add up the individual coverages for your one accident.
 Of course, you’ll have to look at your specific contract to make sure that “stacking” is allowed for your household.

 - It’s super cheap.
 The coverage is typically only a few dollars more than your usual car insurance payment.
 For that small inconvenience, you get a massive convenience: due to the car accident, regardless if you’re ultimately to blame, you get medical expenses paid.

 - Personal injury lawyers generally don’t take a fee for medpay claims.
 As a general rule, does not charge a fee on medpay payments because they are generally “ministerial” acts requiring just simple accounting and submission of claims.
 On the other hand, in the event a medpay claim requires the use of legal skills, knowledge, experience and advocacy to assist in a settlement, a fee may need to be discussed.
 Some medpay providers are notorious for cherry-picking claims and scrutinizing every bill to meet the “reasonable and necessary” conditions.
 This behavior can lead to delays in the final settlement.

 - Your Passengers Can Get Covered.
 Medpay can apply to passengers in your car that were hurt or injured.

 - No (or limited) hoops to jump though.
 Depending on your car insurance company, claims are paid quickly.
 There are exceptions to this rule.

 Engaging a qualified injury attorney with established processes for evaluating and submitting medpay claims on your behalf is critical to making sure you are made “whole again” after an auto accident.
-We, at Correll Law Firm, PLC, have both experience and know-how in evaluating your claim.
+We, at Correll Law Firm, PC, have both experience and know-how in evaluating your claim.